List of Big Brother (British TV series) shows: Big Brother's Little Brother

-Big Brother's Little Brother (also known as BBLB) was a magazine television programme that aired from 2001–2010 on Channel 4 and E4, running in conjunction with each series of Big Brother.
+Big Brother's Little Brother (also known as BBLB) was a magazine television programme that aired from 2001 to 2010 on Channel 4 and E4, running in conjunction with each series of Big Brother.
 It was presented by Dermot O'Leary until January 2008, then by George Lamb from June 2008 – January 2010.
 For Channel 4's last series of the show, Emma Willis joined him.

 Between 6 June and 25 July 2008, Zezi Ifore was a co-presenter, but was soon removed.

 The programme looks at Big Brother-related activities outside the House and features interviews with celebrities, journalists and friends and family of housemates, and sometimes recently evicted housemates.
 It also gives updates to events in the House, including announcing on Mondays who is up for eviction.
 The show is filmed in The George Lucas Stage at Elstree Studios, which is only a short walk from the main house itself.